 There was also a small cottage next to the loch on the estate where Victoria and Albert would retreat by themselves whenever they wanted to, leaving their children in the care of nannies and servants back in the main castle.
 By her own accounts, the summers she spent at Balmoral with her husband and children were the happiest days of her life.
 To this day, the castle and its surrounding land remains the private property of the monarch rather than ‘Crown Estate’.

 Following Prince Albert’s death in 1861 aged only 42, Victoria fell into a period of deep depression.
 Her trusted Scottish servant and guide, John Brown, took it upon himself to help the queen in overcoming her grief and he encouraged her to write about her earlier holidays as part of this process.
-Their close (and controversial) friendship was subject to much speculation and the nature of the relationship has been dramatised several times, most recently in the 1997 film, Mrs Brown.
+Their close (and controversial) friendship was subject to much speculation and the nature of the relationship has been dramatised several times, most notably in the 1997 film, Mrs Brown.

 Victoria’s journals were edited and published privately in 1867 as Leaves from the Journal of Our Life in the Highlands and distributed to family and close friends as gifts.
 Her family was so delighted that the following year Victoria was persuaded to issue a second edition of the book for general publication.
 Much to the surprise of the queen, the book became an immediate best-seller.
 One unintended consequence of its success was that Deeside became a tourist destination for royal watchers and so the movements of the vacationing royal family around the area became restricted with increased security concerns.